openedx/docs.openedx.org/source/developers/concepts/hooks_extension_framework.rst

 Use an Open edX Filter when but not limited to:

-- Enrich the data or parameters passed to a specific component, e.g., fetch reusable LTI configurations from external plugins.
+- Enrich the data or parameters used to a specific component, e.g., fetch reusable LTI configurations from external plugins.
-- Intercept and modify the input of a specific component, e.g., include "Edit" link to an HTML block if certain conditions are met.
+- Intercept and modify runtime data of a specific component, e.g., include "Edit" link to an HTML block if certain conditions are met.
-- Enforce specific constraints or business rules on the input or output of a specific function or method, e.g., prevent enrollment for non-authorized users.
+- Enforce specific constraints or business rules of a specific component, e.g., prevent enrollment for non-authorized users.
 - Implement additional features or behavior in a specific component, e.g., add custom logic to the user profile update process.

 In summary, filters can be used when implementing application flow control that modifies the application's behavior, navigation, or user interaction flow during runtime.